 Building a website on your own domain name is a lot more practical and has greater potential if you want to attract future investment or want to sell your web property.

 It is possible to transfer your WordPress.com blog to another user.
-However, as anyone dealing with selling and buying of web properties would tell you that there is very little potential for websites hosted on free subdomains.
+However, as anyone dealing with selling and buying web properties will tell you, there is very little potential for websites hosted on free subdomains.

-If you will be giving some serious time and effort to build your blog, then a self hosted WordPress site has much greater potential than a site hosted as free WordPress.com blog.
+If you will be giving some serious time and effort to build your blog, then a self-hosted WordPress site has much greater potential than a site hosted as a free WordPress.com blog.

 On the other hand, WordPress.com offers you the limited ability to add custom CSS to your themes.
 There is absolutely no way you can modify any PHP file to add your own custom code.

-We hope this article provided you enough reasons to convert your WordPress.com blog to WordPress.org.
+We hope this article provides you with enough reasons to convert your WordPress.com blog to WordPress.org.

-If you’re ready to switch, then check out our guide on how to properly move your blog from WordPress.com to WordPress.org.
+If you are ready to switch, then check out our guide on how to properly move your blog from WordPress.com to WordPress.org.

 Don’t want to do it yourself?
 You can take advantage of our free blog setup service.